 The company website states: “[T]he overwhelming scientific evidence shows there are no significant differences between ‘organic’ and ‘conventional’ crops in terms of taste, nutrition and safety.”
 The 2010 study that is cited focuses on nutritional content being roughly equal between GMO and natural foods.
 The logic is that if a GMO orange has roughly the same vitamin C content as a non-GMO orange then there is nothing to worry about.
 However, the same study specifically states that “This review does not address contaminant content (such as herbicide, pesticide and fungicide residues)… or the environmental impacts…”

-Meanwhile, researchers have claimed that the GMO giant has thwarted attempts to pursue research that may show ill effects.
-Studies have shown links between GMO food and Celiac disease.
+Independent studies have shown links between GMO food and Celiac disease.
 There are also significant indirect consequences to the widespread adoption of Monsanto’s products such as a dramatic increase in nitrogen run-off which is creating dead zones in the oceans, the rise of “super weeds,” and an alarming mass die off of bees.
 In the most serious dissension from the official company line yet, in March 2015, the World Health Organization announced that according to it’s own findings the active ingredient in Monsanto pesticides is a “probable carcinogenic.”

 The world’s population is growing quickly and there are hundreds of millions of people that go to bed hungry each night.
 GMO crops are designed to increase yield and while some studies suggest it may not be as significant as once claimed, it is generally accepted that GMOs are successful here.
 It is an easy leap to assume that because people are hungry the problem is a lack of food, but the reality is a bit more complex.
 We currently grow 50% more food than we need to feed every man woman and child on earth and food production is already outpacing population growth.
 Hunger is caused by inequality and poverty rather than scarcity–meaning the problem is not a lack of food but the fact that many people can not afford market prices and it is more profitable to let food waste than make it affordable for everyone.